-- (b) NNDR Appeals Note 8 to the Collection Fund details the provision made for appeals.
-It is not possible to quantify the number and value of appeals that have not yet been lodged with the Valuation Office with any certainty, so there is a risk to the Authority that national and local appeals may have a future impact on the accounts.
-The Authority maintains an earmarked reserve to mitigate any adverse impact. - (c) Benefits There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
-To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £1,429,624 at 31 March 2017. - (d) NNDR Mandatory Relief The Authority has received a claim for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
+(b) Benefits - There is a risk of potential claw back from the Department of Works and Pensions following the final audit and sign off the year end subsidy claim.
+To mitigate the impact of any claw back there is an earmarked reserve for which the balance stood at £1,295,357 at 31 March 2018.

+(c) NNDR Mandatory Relief - The Authority has received a claim for mandatory Business Rates relief from a local NHS Trust on the basis of charitable status.
 No decision to grant relief to the Trust has yet been made and is subject to ongoing investigation.
 The view of the Authority is that the claim is unfounded.
 The timing, probability and amount of any relief given are therefore uncertain at the current time.